Fetters83/be-arto-facts/README.md

    - Custom tokens for secure user sessions.

 2. **Explore Art**:
-   - Fetch art pieces from external APIs (e.g., Rijksmuseum, Met Art Museum).
+   - Fetch art pieces from external APIs (e.g., Cleveland Museum of Art, Chicago Institute of Art).
    - Filter and search by department, classification, and more.

 3. **Curate Collections**: